himanshu20792/moviebuddy/Readme.md

 The login-free way to search for movies is here with its ease and simplicity.
 One click and you will have recommended movies through interacting with a fun word cloud.
-The app offers three different experiences to cover all movie clients.
+The app offers three different experiences to cover all movie markets.

 </p>